segp-uob/segp/dev/README.md

 By following these sessions in order you will have a fully functioning SPA which would meet the basic requirements of the unit:

 ## Workbook overview
 These weekly worksheets set out the steps to build a fully functioning SPA from scratch using the MEAN stack.
 The outcomes could become the basis for your own team project.
+Ideally you would try to complete the workbook during the teaching week to benefit from ongoing support.
+As the term progresses you will likely transition from the worked example to your own product.

 >- [Week 1: Getting started!](Worksheets/0_gettingstarted.md)
 >- [Week 2: Docker & Continious Integration](Worksheets/1_DevOps_Docker_CI.md)